-if the UE is configured with the higher layer parameter groupBasedBeamReporting set to 'enabled', the UE is not required to update measurements for more than 64 [CSI-RS and or SSB] resources, and the UE shall report in a single reporting instance two different [CRI or SSBRI] for each report setting, where [CSI-RS and or SSB] resources can be received simultaneously by the UE either with a single spatial domain receive filter, or with multiple simultaneous spatial domain receive filters.
+if the UE is configured with the higher layer parameter groupBasedBeamReporting set to 'enabled', the UE is not required to update measurements for more than 64 [CSI-RS and or SSB] resources, and the UE shall report in a single reporting instance two different [CRI or SSBRI] for each report setting, where [CSI-RS and or SSB] resources can be received simultaneously by the UE.

 Based on the common understanding of RAN1, a CSI-RS resource set configured with the higher layer parameter repetition is used for beam management, no matter repetition is set to 'on' or 'off'.
 Thus “set to ‘on’” should be removed from the second paragraph in Section 5.1.6.1.2 of TS 38.214.